Jahangir: Religious view

 Jahangir issued bans on cowslaugher and animal slaughter on certain days of the week in continuance of his father's policy.
 According to the Dabistan-i Mazahib he appointed Srikant of Kashmir to be qazi of the Hindus so that they would have their own judicial representative.
 He also continued his father's policy of patronizing Brahmins and temples.
 Notably he issued several grants to the Chaitanya sect for their temples in Vrindavan, but also made negative comments about their temples.
 He, like his father, disapproved of reincarnation and idol worship and ordered the boar image to be removed from Rana Shankar's temple at Pushkar.

 Most notorious was the execution of the Sikh Guru Arjan Dev on Jahangir's orders.
 His lands were confiscated and his sons imprisoned as Jahangir suspected him of helping Khusrau's rebellion.
 It is unclear whether Jahangir even understood what a Sikh was, referring to Guru Arjan as a Hindu, who had "captured many of the simple-hearted of the Hindus and even of the ignorant and foolish followers of Islam, by his ways and manners... for three or four generations (of spiritual successors) they had kept this shop warm."
 The trigger for Guru Arjan's execution was his support for Jahangir's rebel son Khusrau Mirza, yet it is clear from Jahangir's own memoirs that he disliked Guru Arjan before then: "many times it occurred to me to put a stop to this vain affair or bring him into the assembly of the people of Islam."
-Guru Arjan's successor Guru Hargobind was imprisoned for sometime but released soon.
+Guru Arjan's successor Guru Hargobind was imprisoned at Gwalior Fort but later released.
 He developed friendly relations with Jahangir and accompanied him on his journey to Kashmir just before the latter's death.

 According to Jahangir's memoirs, he issued a firman banning Jain seorahs (monks) due to alleged scandalous behavior.
 However, the ban was quickly rescinded but Jahangir neglected to mention that in his memoirs.
 There is a wide variety of evidence that Jahangir had good relations with Jains and Jain sources themselves extol him.
 According to Ali, Jahangir wrote his memoirs with his intended audience of Persian-speaking Muslims in mind and sought to portray himself as an anti-idolatry sultan and thus "modified" facts.
 Jahangir's memoirs also omit the fact that three of his nephews at one point converted to Christianity with his permission, although they would later reverse their decision.